Abstracting Path Conditions: Experimental Results

 \section{Experimental Results}

-We have implemented the algorithm (employing the mentioned heavyweight version of Algorithm~\ref{alg:compSum}, extended to handle modifiable arrays, and slightly optimized) in an experimental tool called \APC.
+We implemented the algorithm in an experimental program, which we call \APC.
 We also prepared a small set of benchmark programs mostly taken from other papers.
-In each benchmark we marked a selected location as the target one.
+In each benchmark we marked a single location as the target one.
 All the benchmarks have a huge number of paths, so it is difficult to reach the target.
 We run \Pex and \APC on the benchmarks and we measured times till the target locations were reached.
 This measurement is obviously unfair from \Pex perspective, since its task is to cover an analysed benchmark by tests and not to reach a single particular location in it.
 Therefore, we clarify the right meaning of the measurement now.

-Our only goal here is to show that \Pex could benefit from our algorithm.
+Our only goal here is to show, that \Pex could benefit from our algorithm.
 Typical scenario when running \Pex on a benchmark is that all the code except the target location is covered in few seconds (typically up to three).
 Then \Pex keeps searching space of program paths for a longer time without covering the target location.
-In contrast, \APC only builds a necessary condition $\hat{\varphi}$ and asks SMT solver for its satisfiability.
-If we want to show that \Pex could benefit from the algorithm, then \APC must be significantly faster then \Pex in more benchmarks.
+This is exactly the situation when our algorithm should be activated.
+We of course do not know the exact moment, when \Pex would activate it.
+Therefore, we can only provide running times of our algorithm as it was activated at the beginning of the analysis.

 Before we present the results, we discuss the benchmarks.
-Benchmark HWM taken from~\cite{AGT08} checks whether an input string contains four substrings: \texttt{Hello}, \texttt{world}, \texttt{at} and \texttt{Microsoft!}.
+Benchmark HWM checks whether an input string contains four substrings \texttt{Hello}, \texttt{world}, \texttt{at} and \texttt{Microsoft!}.
 It does not matter at which position and in which order the words occur in the string.
 The target location can be reached only when all the words are presented in the string.
-The benchmark consists of four loops in a sequence, where each loop searches for one of the four subwords.
-Each loop traverses the input string from the beginning and at each position it runs a nested loop checking whether the subword starts at this position.
+This benchmark was introduced in~\cite{AGT08}.
+The benchmark consists of four loops in a sequence, where each loop searches for a single of the four words mentioned above.
+Each loop checks for an occurrence of a related word at each position in the input string starting from the beginning.
 Benchmark HWM is the most complicated one from our set of benchmarks.
-We also took its two lightened versions presented in~\cite{OT11}: Benchmark HW searching the input string only for subwords \texttt{Hello} and \texttt{world} while benchmark Hello searches only for the first one.
+We also took its two lightened versions presented in~\cite{OT11}: Benchmark HW consists of two loops searching the input string for the first two words above.
+And benchmark Hello searches only for the first one.